What to Give a Dog with Upset Stomach: 10 Remedies

 Certain human foods are healthy for dogs to consume.

-But most foods from your table could be the reason a dog's stomach is upset.
+But most foods from your table could be why a dog's stomach is upset.

-Their digestive system isn't designed the same way as ours is and may not process those foods properly.
+Their digestive systems aren't designed like ours, and they may not process those foods properly.

 Some other foods may even be downright deadly.